proto-aiken-13/tp/docs/UserGuide.md

 <a name="group"></a>
 ### Grouping students: `group`

-If you ever encounter changing [group](#glossary) names, or want to assign students to groups in general, you can always use our `group` command to do that.
+If you ever encounter changing [group](#glossary) names, or want to assign students to groups in general, you can always use our `group` command to name or rename them quickly.

 <div markdown="span" class="alert alert-success">
 :pencil2: **Purpose:**